coolaj86/node-oauth2-examples/README.md

 The provider is an application platform such as Facebook, Google, and Twitter.

-The consumer is an application registered with the platform such as TweetDeck.
+The consumer is an application registered with the platform such as StackOverflow or TweetDeck.

 ### RESTful resources